improved

 New status for registry operations

 The behaviour of the Registry APIs has changed to support asynchronous processes.
 The response payload for all POST, PUT and DELETE endpoints will now include a status property.
+Depending on the status of the operation, a different response code will be returned.

 {